phalcon/blog/_posts/2019-01-26-recent-repository-reorganization.md

 ### Conclusion
 We ended with roughly 10 sites and applications that we no longer have to maintain (it's actually 9 for now, the main website will be moved in the next week or so).
 This frees up a bit more time to concentrate on the framework as well as building solid examples/applications/tutorials that demonstrate all the features that Phalcon has to offer.

-If you see anything that is not correct, feel free to open a pull request in the respective repository or let us know in our [Discord Server](https://phalcon.link/discord)
+If you see anything that is not correct, feel free to open a pull request in the respective repository or let us know in our [Discord Server](https://phalcon.io/discord)

-<3 Phalcon Team